wisnc/stellar-map/README.md

 `space` pause time

+`BtnG0` to take a screenshot and save it to /stellar-map/<time>_AZ_ALT.bmp in bitmap format

+if CapLora is available, be sure to press `g` to start polling for time and location. **keep in mind that the polling will cause Stellar Map to stutter** so toggle it off when satisfied.

 ### credits

-thanks for HYG databasee and Stellarium modern constellation lines.
+thanks for HYG database, OpenNGC, and Stellarium modern constellation lines.